mfaustin/ProjectOne558/README.md

 </div>

-3.  `getEveryBerryData` This function returns data for every berry as a data frame with optional sorting of the data based on the sortName option.
+3.  `getEveryBerryData` This function returns data for every name as a data frame with optional sorting of the data based on the sortName option.